rsinger86/drf-flex-fields/README.txt

 -  `Configuration from Serializer
    Options <#configuration-from-serializer-options>`__
 -  `Field Expansion on "List" Views <#field-expansion-on-list-views>`__
--  `Use "~all" to Expand All Available
+-  `Use "*" to Expand All Available
    Fields <#use-all-to-expand-all-available-fields>`__
 -  `Dynamically Setting Fields <#dynamically-setting-fields>`__
 -  `From URL Parameters <#from-url-parameters>`__